 We shouldn’t be complacent, however.
 As Alison notes in her comment below, there was a feeling of euphoria when the English section opened on Wednesday, and we must build on this strength of feeling to help secure the long-term future of the school.

-I will not add any more updates on this post, but I plan to make further posts about the SEE in the future.
+I will not add any more updates to this post, but I plan to make further posts about the SEE in the future.
 (Please see my request for contributions in the comments below.)